google-marketing-solutions/Tightlock/README.md

 Tightlock serves as a cloud-agnostic pipeline tool to pull data from a variety of customer sources (e.g., BigQuery, Cloud Storage, S3 etc) for transfer into Google APIs.

+You can learn more about Tightlock by watching this [introduction video](https://www.youtube.com/watch?v=8Y5HZIZXyzo).

 ## Installation

 Tightlock runs on Docker, so it can be deployed virtually anywhere.
 You can find instructions below on running on local machines and deploying in GCP or AWS with Terraform.
 Similar Terraform installer for Azure is coming soon.